-3 Facebook Changes You Need to Know About
+3 Facebook Changes You Need to Understand

 As the world’s largest social network, Facebook constantly fine-tunes its products for both regular users and business users.
 Over the past month, Facebook has announced multiple new/upcoming features that we feel are particularly interesting due to their applications for private companies and public agencies.
 Here are the top three new features:

 Facebook is offering Page owners the opportunity to “Build Community Around Your Page” by creating your own Group that is linked to your Facebook Page.
 “Facebook Groups let people connect with your Page and each other.
 Now you can interact with Groups as your Page, and your Page can be an admin of these Groups.”

 As with other Facebook Groups, the new linked-to-your-page Group can be either Public, Closed (Anyone can find the group and see who’s in it, only members can see post), or Secret (Only members can find the group and see posts).
 This new Group option is especially useful for cities lacking online “watering holes” that discuss City business, policies, programs and events.
 Or you could use the Group for personalized customer service with clients.

 NOTE: Before jumping into creating a new Group attached to your Page, check your organization’s Social Media Policy to determine how staff would be able to interact with other members in this Group, if at all.